caiolaytynher/power_menu/README.md

 using to have access to all the latest python features.

 An alternative method is making a symlink to your `/usr/local/bin` folder.
 Then you can use it like a command line tool.
-Assuming you're in the projec's folder, you can do:
+Assuming you're in the project's folder, you can do:

 ```bash